 Another reason the Agen Workshop is magic is its size.
 It’s a teachers’ conference that is still small enough to let everyone get to know each other.
 We want you to make new friends while you process what you have seen and heard and experienced.
 A time for sharing and exchanging is built into the timetable and a lot of it takes place during lunch or supper in one of the charming little restaurants that serve you a wonderful meal without draining your budget.
 In the evening coachng sessions you will get expert advice from kind and generous coaches.
 If you have a problem, our assistants will find a solution, trust us.

 Of course, part of the magic is our program of presenters from around the world.
-This year we are being honored by the presence of Blaine Ray, the man who invented TPRS, Stephen Krashen, Diane Neubauer and Mike Coxon from the United States, Charlotte Dinscher from Germany, Kristin Plane and Iris Maas from the Netherlands, Paul Kirschling TOY from Colorado, Alina Filipescu from Roumania, Cathy Bu from Australia, David Maconaghie from New Zealand, Jayne Cooke from Great Britain, Botond Boros from Hungary, Ignacio Almandoz from Spain and of course, the wonderful Beniko Mason Nanki from Japan.
-Agen is the truly international conference where people from around the world come together to share their ideas, talk over their difficulties and leave with renewed faith in human nature.
+This year we are being honored by the presence of Susan Gross, who helped develop TPRS from the beginning, Bill Van Patten, who will explain the research behind Comprehensilbie Input strategies, Diane Neubauer from the United States, Kristin Plane from the Netherlands, Jayne Cooke from Great Britain, Botond Boros from Hungary, Ignacio Almandoz from Spain.
+Participants are coming form Korea, Japan, New Zealand, Portugal, Norway, Germany, Belgiup, etc Agen is the truly international conference where people from around the world come together to share their ideas, talk over their difficulties and leave with renewed faith in human nature.

 Let’s not forget the magic of coaching, led by Laurie Clarcq, Robert Harrell and Scott Benedict.
 This year we are offering a special Coaching for Coaches session on Sunday, July 22nd, so that more teachers will feel empowered to help their colleagues advance on the journey to Comprehensible Input classes.